Concepts

 States

-Each state has a Zod schema that defines its data shape.
+Each state has a Standard Schema validator that defines its data shape.
 Different states can have entirely different data.

 states: {